Foraging Guide for All 50 US States

 Florida

 Subtropical climate yields diverse wild foods.
-Mangroves supply oysters and crabs (how long does crab last?).
+Mangroves supply oysters (What wine goes well with oysters?) and crabs (What wine goes well with crab?).
 Hammocks offer palm fronds, coontie roots and palmetto berries.
 Swamps have blackberries, gallberries and alligator pear.
 Everglades introduce unique plants like air potatoes and strangler figs.

 👉 Learn More About Foraging in Florida